costanza671/LLM-Driven-Material-Identification-Framework/README.md

 - Export of atomic structure metadata (`*.json`) and of simulation inputs (`POSCAR` via ASE, `QE`/`CIF` via c2x)
 - An interactive viewer (ASE gui) is launched to inspect the final structure

 ## Requirements and General Instructions for Set-Up

 This code requires a Python environment and a set of external dependencies not included in the standard library.
+It follows a modular architecture consisting of a main execution script (`main.py`) that controls the overall workflow, and a set of dedicated modules responsible for each task.

 The environment can be created using tools such as Conda or Python’s built-in virtual environment system (venv).
 Both approaches are valid; A Conda-based setup is provided as a standard example.